Camping in UK: what you need to know

 Tents and glamping

-When camping in a tent, yurt, or similar, UK travel insurance covers you if you cancel or cut your trip short because of something like illness, a bereavement or accidental injury.
+When camping in a tent, yurt, or similar, travel insurance can give you a safety net.

 Caravans